 The trial of two former Vitesse Semiconductor Corp.
-(VTSS) executives on charges of inflating earnings and backdating options ended in a mistrial after the jury deadlocked on a verdict.
+(VTSS:US) executives on charges of inflating earnings and backdating options ended in a mistrial after the jury deadlocked on a verdict.

 Jurors told U.S. District Judge Paul Crotty in New York that they couldn’t reach a unanimous decision on any of seven criminal counts against Louis Tomasetta, the ex-chief executive officer of Vitesse, the Camarillo, California-based chipmaker, and former Executive Vice President Eugene Hovanec.